Raglan Castle: A Complete Guide to Wales’ Majestic Fortress

 Architectural Marval

 Inside Raglan Castle, visitors can explore a captivating blend of history and architecture that offers a glimpse into medieval life.
-As you enter the castle grounds, the first thing that strikes you is the Great Hall, which served as the social and ceremonial heart of the castle.
-Here, you can imagine grand feasts held under its high vaulted ceiling, with remnants of the original stone fireplace hinting at the warmth and bustle that once filled the space.
+As you enter the castle grounds, the first thing that strikes you is the Great Hall, a masterpiece of late medieval architecture, designed to impress as much as it was to function as the centre of social and political life.
+Its high stone walls encasing large windows allowing ample natural light to flood the space and offering views of the castles inner courtyard.

 Throughout the castle, informational panels and displays provide fascinating insights into the lives of the people who lived and worked here, from the noble family to the soldiers who defended it.
 Each room and passageway is steeped in history, inviting you to imagine the stories and events that shaped this remarkable fortress.
 Whether it’s the intricate stone carvings or the well-preserved structures, exploring the interior of Raglan Castle is an immersive experience that transports you back in time.